VershaR1791/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered
 This analysis does not take into account several other factors which may help Louise frame a better fundraising campaign.
 For instance the trends based on country will be helpful for Louise to plan based on where her play will be launched.
+To create the outcomes based on goal table it was cumbersome to create it manually.
+Automating the process to get the results through code would have reduced time and possibility of human error.

 ## Results